XcapeEst/xCape-config/README.md

 *I suggest using this config along with my hud, cHUD!*

 I'm going to try adding as many explanations to each command as I can to give users the ability to create configs to their taste much easier!
-You can edit the xcape-config.cfg however much you want to.
+You can edit the xcape-config.cfg however much you want to; but keep in mind that you can't change settings from the in-game menu.

 Also, if you wish to help me, you can suggest edits anytime, if you run into issues, let me know.
 You can also help me write blurbs.
 Any help is warmly welcomed!